CCBR/XAVIER/docs/usage/run.md

 > Local executions will run serially on compute instance.
 This is useful for testing, debugging, or when a users does not have access to a high performance computing environment.
 If this option is not provided, it will default to a local execution mode.
 >
 > ***slurm***
 > The slurm execution method will submit jobs to a cluster using a singularity backend.
-It is recommended running exome-seek in this mode as execution will be significantly faster in a distributed environment.
+It is recommended running xavier in this mode as execution will be significantly faster in a distributed environment.
 >
 > ***Example:*** `--mode slurm`